-We are now in Phase 3 of the Active Transportation Network Plan project.
+The Active Transportation Network Plan (ATNP) is complete.
 The first two phases involved engagement with stakeholders and community members as well as a review of existing conditions for walking, cycling, and rolling in Kent.
+These community engagement summary reports are available upon request at Municipal Hall.
+Presentation was made to Council, Feb 26, 2024.
+The final stage was creating the ATNP.

 Active Transportation Network Plan Themes

-Using what we learned from phases 1 and 2, three plan themes have been identified.
-The themes will provide a framework for the final Plan with strategies and actions identified under each theme.
+Using what we learned from phases 1 and 2, three plan themes were identified.
+The themes provided a framework for the final Plan with strategies and actions identified under each theme.
 The strategies and actions will guide improvements to active transportation in Kent over the next 20 years.

 |